 This study employs individual-level panel data from the 1Vandaag Opinion Panel (1VOP) in the Netherlands.
 The 1Vandaag Opinion Panel consists of 50,000 people from all parts of the Dutch population living across the country.
 People sign up for this online panel of their own.
 Every week panel members give their opinion on current topics such as politics, economics, health care and crime.
 The results are announced in the broadcasts of ‘EenVandaag’ on public television and presented to politicians and policymakers.
 The advisory board of the 1VOP consists of Dutch University professors Joop van Holsteijn, Jelke Bethlehem and Tom van der Meer.
 More information on the panel can be found here (in Dutch): https://eenvandaag.avrotros.nl/panels/opiniepanel/uitleg/.
 For access to the original (anonymized) data we received from 1VOP, scholars may contact the owners of the 1VOP.
 For the current study we did not access any personal identifying data.
 Our study does not pose any risk to panel members or their individual privacy and hence we did not deem it necessary to seek approval of Radboud University’s Ethics Committee.

 The measures used in this contribution are included in two waves of the 1VOP.
-Because people sign up for this online panel of their own, there is a self-selection bias in the sample of respondents (Bethlehem 2010).
+Because people sign up for this online panel of their own, there is a self-selection bias in the sample of respondents [52].
 However, due to a uniquely large sample size we cover a high degree of the variety of people found within the Dutch population even though some groups (e.g. women, the young, lower educated) are underrepresented in the sample.
 The first wave of our data was collected in February 2015 and the second wave of our data was collected in November 2015.
 The period in between the two waves spanned the period in which the high influx of asylum seekers and the subsequent settlement of asylum seekers in residential environments throughout the Netherlands took place (Figure 1).
 As the focus of our study is on native Dutch individuals, we excluded respondents with a non-native Dutch background from our analyses (N=1,151).
 We classified respondents as native Dutch when both parents were Dutch, or when respondents identified as being Dutch in case one parent was non-Dutch.

 1VOP panel members regularly receive invitations to fill in online questionnaires and can decide whether or not to participate in specific waves.
 Of the 26,064 native Dutch respondents who filled out the questionnaire in wave 1, 19,988 respondents also completed the questionnaire in wave 2.
 There was no significant relationship between becoming exposed to asylum seekers in the local environment, the main focus of our analysis, and the likelihood of participating in wave 2.
 PVV supporters of wave 1 had a .79 probability to participate in wave 2, non-PVV supporters a .76 probability.
 This selectively will lead to conservative tests of our hypotheses; we will be less likely to pick up an increase in PVV support over time in our panel data (see Table A1, Appendix).